gatsbyjs/gatsby/docs/tutorial/source-plugin-tutorial.md

 The plugin in this tutorial will source blog posts and authors from the demo API, link the posts and authors, and take image URLs from the posts and optimize them automatically.
 You'll be able to configure your plugin in your site's `gatsby-config.js` file and write GraphQL queries to access your plugin's data.

 This tutorial builds off of an existing Gatsby site and some data.
-If you want to follow along with this tutorial you can find the codebase inside [the examples folder of the Gatsby repository](https://github.com/gatsbyjs/gatsby/tree/master/examples/creating-source-plugins).
-Once you clone this code make sure to delete the `source-plugin` and `example-site` folders, otherwise the tutorial steps will already be done.
+If you want to follow along with this tutorial, you can find the codebase inside [the examples folder of the Gatsby repository](https://github.com/gatsbyjs/gatsby/tree/master/examples/creating-source-plugins).
+Once you clone this code, make sure to delete the `source-plugin` and `example-site` folders.
+Otherwise, the tutorial steps will already be completed.

 #### An example API request

-To see the API in action you can run it locally by navigating into the `api` folder, installing dependencies with `npm install`, and starting the server with `npm start`.
+To see the API in action, you can run it locally by navigating into the `api` folder, installing dependencies with `npm install`, and starting the server with `npm start`.
 You will then be able to navigate to a GraphQL playground running at `http://localhost:4000`.
 This is a GraphQL server running in Node.js and is _separate from Gatsby_, this server could be replaced with a different backend or data source and the patterns in this tutorial would remain the same.
 Other possible examples could be a REST API, local files, or even a database, so long as you can access data it can be sourced.

-If you paste the following query into the left side of the window and press the play button you should see data for posts with their IDs and descriptions returned:
+If you paste the following query into the left side of the window and press the play button, you should see data for posts with their IDs and descriptions returned:

 ```graphql
 query {